GLP-1 Check — India's GLP-1 Information & Self-Assessment Tool

 What are the STEP trials?

-The STEP (Semaglutide Treatment Effect in People with Obesity) programme comprises 8 phase 3 trials evaluating semaglutide 2.4 mg for weight management across different populations: adults without diabetes (STEP 1), adults with type 2 diabetes (STEP 2), intensive behavioural therapy add-on (STEP 3), long-term maintenance (STEP 4), sustained weight loss (STEP 5), and others.
-The trials established the 14.9% average weight loss benchmark.
+The STEP (Semaglutide Treatment Effect in People with Obesity) programme is a series of phase 3 trials evaluating semaglutide 2.4 mg for weight management across different populations: adults without diabetes (STEP 1), adults with type 2 diabetes (STEP 2), intensive behavioural therapy add-on (STEP 3), long-term maintenance (STEP 4), sustained weight loss (STEP 5), and others.
+STEP 1 established the 15.3% mean weight loss benchmark.
 See STEP trial evidence →

 What did the SELECT trial find?